ELIEZERBITTENCOURT/ELIEZERBITTENCOURT/README.md

 - :house_with_garden: I’m from Brazil.
 - :computer: I'm a developer JR - JavaScript | NodeJS | ReactJS.
-- :books: I am a 3rd Year undergraduate from Information Systems at Estácio and advanced JavaScript development at Digital Innovation One.
+- :books: I am graduate from Information Systems at Estácio and advanced JavaScript development at Digital Innovation One.
 - 👨🏼‍🏫 I have technical knowledge in Node.JS, React.JS, Git and more.